Pfc. Edward Clemente DeGottardi

 Ed remained at Ashio until he was liberated by American forces.
 He was returned to the Philippines and then the United States on October 12, 1945.
 On June 15, 1946, he married.
 Ed remained in the army and was discharged on June 28, 1966.
 He worked as an assistant vice-president at the Bank of America until he retired on September 30, 1972.

 The photo at the bottom of this page was taken by the Japanese while Ed was a POW in Japan.
-Ed DeGottardi passed away on January 20, 1995.
+Ed DeGottardi passed away on January 20, 1995, and was cremated at Garden of Memories Cemetery in Salinas, California.